mmomtchev/mmomtchev/README.md

 * Linux, FreeBSD and OpenBSD kernel experience, especially the TCP/IP stacks
 * Some React and front-end experience

-At the moment I am working mostly on [gdal-exprtk](https://github.com/mmomtchev/gdal-exprtk), a plugin for using [ExprTk](http://www.partow.net/programming/exprtk/index.html) and `velitherm`/`velitherm-visu`.
+At the moment I am working mostly on [jeetah](https://github.com/mmomtchev/jeetah), an optimizing compiler for mathematical expressions in JavaScript.

 You can check: